Your membership includes expert investment management.

 Learn about Facet's Investment Philosophy

-Watch this short video where our Head of Investments, Tom Graff, CFA shares what it's like to invest with Facet in detail.
+Watch this short video where our Chief Investment Officer, Tom Graff, CFA shares what it's like to invest with Facet in detail.

 In this video, Tom covers: